EgyptAir Flight 648: Standoff

 When the U.S. told Maltese authorities that Egypt had a special forces counterterrorism team trained by the U.S. Delta Force ready to move in, they were granted permission to come.
-The Egyptian Unit 777 under the command of Major-General Kamal Attia was flown in, led by four American officers.
-Negotiations were prolonged as much as possible, and it was agreed that the plane should be attacked on the morning of 25 November when food was to be taken into the aircraft.
+The Egyptian Unit 777 commanded by Major-General Kamal Attia was flown in, with four American officers.
+Negotiations were prolonged as much as possible, and it was agreed that the airplane should be attacked on the morning of 25 November when food was to be taken into the aircraft.
 Soldiers dressed as caterers would jam the door open and attack.